-Curator of the France Box Chef Christophe Schmitt is an acclaimed French chef who’s best known for his achievements at Le Diane, where he led the restaurant to a highly acclaimed Michelin star.
-He’s cooked in a multitude of restaurants throughout the country and garnered praise at each establishment.
-Here, he talks to Try The World about his new venture in the south of France and his path to becoming an acclaimed French cook.
+Curating chef of the France Box Christophe Schmitt is an acclaimed chef who’s best known for his achievements at Michelin-starred Le Diane in Paris.
+Here, he talks to Try The World about his new venture in the south of France.

 The Clément Faugier chestnut cream from the France Box is a versatile indulgence that can be prepared in more ways than we can count!
 Plus, the tube it’s packed in makes it incredibly easy to use.
 In case you’re struggling to finish yours off, we’ve got plenty of ideas to inspire you in the kitchen.